rpalovics/Alpenglow/docs/source/general/implement_python_model.rst

     Sometimes the results of an experiment can slightly differ after implementing a ranking iterator.
 This happens because after the number of larger, smaller and equal items is calculated, the evaluator randomly chooses each equally scored item to be either under or above the positive item in the toplist.
 The randomness for this is consistent across runs based on the seed, but it's unfortunately not consistent between evaluation methods yet.

 ..
 Warning::
     Not listing all the items in the iterator (or erronously stopping too soon based on the bound) could incorrectly produce higher results than it should.
-Please take extra care when implementing ranking iterators and try to corss-check against the unoptimized version of the same model.
+Please take extra care when implementing ranking iterators and try to cross-check against the unoptimized version of the same model.

 Speeding up the evaluation: toplists